The national parkway known as the Natchez Trace follows the routes of the Old Natchez Trace routes originally used by

 Florence is the closest city to the parkway in northern Alabama.
-Stop by the towns of Muscle Shoals, Florence, Sheffield, and Tuscumbia to learn about the music history before wandering west towards the road.
+Stop by the towns of Muscle Shoals, Florence, Sheffield, and Tuscumbia to learn about music history before wandering west towards the road.
 While there, stop by Tom’s Wall, a memorial to a local man’s relative who survived the Trail of Tears.

 Across the Tennessee River and between the parkway and Florence is the Rattlesnake Saloon, an offbeat venue for food, drink, and live music, set in a cave.
 Stay at The Stricklin Hotel, which has rooms inspired by the area.
 Colbert Ferry is on the site of a former inn.

 Tupelo serves as the official headquarters of the trace and a halfway point for travelers.
-Here you can stop off and visit Elvis Presley’s Birth Home and the Tupelo Automobile Museum.
+Here you can stop off and visit Elvis Presley’s Birth Home.
 Enjoy a “slug burger” in the same booth that The King sat in at Johnnie’s Drive In.
 Chickasaw Village is an important reminder of the Native American origins of the trail.
 Hotel Tupelo is the best place to stay while in town.

 Kosciusko has its own welcome center as well as shops and small-town attractions.
 There’s also a photo tour company so you can get the best snaps from your trip.
 It’s a part of the Mississippi Blues Trail.